-There is a degree in which I am always happy with some aspects of my work, but there is always an element of dissatisfaction.
-Lately it has been more with the subject matter and the story-telling component (how well my sketchbook is telling the story of my life).
+There is a degree to which I am always happy with some aspects of my work, but there is always an element of dissatisfaction.
+Lately, it has been more with the subject matter and the story-telling component (how well my sketchbook is telling the story of my life).
 I think that it is very healthy to have a degree of discontent as that is what spurs you onto to keep growing, searching and improving.
 (BTW: you might be interested in a post about my inner critic here… and another one here!)

 But it is good to look back and find the things that you like, and celebrate those… and that is what I am going to do now.

 In a funny way, last week on Saturday when I set aside a little time just to do a few sketches in my book “just for me” (scroll down to the summer wardrobe sketch in this post), I re-connected with my sketchbook and this collection shows how I have been making a little more effort to design my pages.

 I am still coming to terms with so many coffee sketches in my book but I certainly love sketching them at the time… and I am happy that I have such a great local cafe that helps me start my work day well.